AlundorZhu/ECS127-Project/Draft.md

    - What matters is the number of oracles used and their input/output length requirements.

 2. **Careful Choice of Functions:**
-   - It is crucial to carefully choose a concrete function $ h $ to instantiate an oracle.
+   - It is crucial to carefully choose a concrete function $h$ to instantiate an oracle.
    - Some functions do not work well as replacements for random oracles, such as MD5 and its compression function, due to their inherent structure and susceptibility to attacks.

 ### Examples of Poor Instantiations